phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 461832
+#Total Number of Tweets: 947353
-#Number of Clinton Tweets: 382654
+#Number of Trump Tweets: 461979
-#Number of Rubio Tweets: 141655
+#Number of Clinton Tweets: 382705
-#Number of Sanders Tweets: 132356
+#Number of Rubio Tweets: 141706
-#Number of Carson Tweets: 72775
+#Number of Sanders Tweets: 132400
-#Number of Bush Tweets: 47042
+#Number of Carson Tweets: 72798
-#Total Number of Tweets:
+#Number of Bush Tweets: 47054
 ---